Religion in Kiribati: Religious freedom

-The constitution of Kiribati provides for the freedom of religion, although it also states that this freedom may be overruled in the interests of public defense, safety, order, morality, or health, or to protect the rights of others.
-Most government ceremonies open and close with Christian prayer.
-The government also provides small development grants to religious organizations among other NGOs.

 Any religious group representing more than 2 percent of the population (about 2160 people as of the 2015 census) must register with the government, although there are no penalties for failure to register.

 There is no standardized religious education program in public schools, but schools generally allow representatives of various faiths to provide religious education courses.

 Two islands in Kiribati, Arorae and Tamana, maintain a "one-church-only" tradition, refusing to build any religious structures other than a single church.
 According to officials, this custom is in deference to the Protestant missionaries that arrived on those islands in the 19th century.
 Residents of other religions on those islands are able to worship freely in their homes, and the government has received no reports of complaints about this policy.